 - Right-click on the selected text.

 - A shortcut menu appears, click on Font.

 - The Font dialog box will appear.

 - Under the Effects category, click on the Small caps checkbox.

 As soon as you click on the OK button, the selected text in the Word document will change to small caps.

-NOTE: The small caps text effect is different from both uppercases and lowercases.
-They are uppercases which are smaller in height than the usual uppercases.
+NOTE: The small caps text effect is different from both uppercase and lower cases.
+They are uppercases that are smaller in height than the usual uppercases.